DELICATE: Diachronic Entity LInking using Classes And Temporal Evidence: Appendix C: DELICATE Prompt Template

-This appendix presents the full prompt used in BLINK$_{ITA}$-LLM to perform entity disambiguation, translated in English for increased readability.
-The prompt includes a task instruction, the input text with the target mention marked by \texttt{[ENT]} tags, and a JSON block listing candidate entities with associated type and temporal information.
+This appendix presents the full prompt used in DELICATE$_{GBT+LLM}$ to perform entity disambiguation, translated in English for increased readability.
+The prompt includes a task instruction, the input text with the target mention marked by \texttt{<ENT></ENT>} tags, and a JSON block listing candidate entities with associated type and temporal information.

-\begin{quote} \textbf{System Prompt:} You are an effective information extraction system specialized in disambiguating entities within texts from the humanities.
-Your task is to analyse the text provided by the user and disambiguate the reference marked by [ENT] tags by selecting a Wikidata entity from a given list of candidates.
+\begin{quote} \textbf{System Prompt:} You are an effective information extraction system specialized in disambiguating entities within historical texts.
+Your task is to analyse the text provided by the user and disambiguate the reference marked by <ENT></ENT> tags by selecting a Wikidata entity from a given list of candidates.
 Always respond by returning a JSON-formatted answer; do not generate Python code. \end{quote}

 \begin{quote} \textbf{User Prompt:} Read the input text published in \texttt{\{document\_date\}}.